 The specific working environment will vary depending upon specialization area within the field of cryptology.
 Contact a recruiter for details.

 Training & Advancement

+Cryptologic Technicians are rewarded with excellent benefits – including competitive pay that’s dependent upon rank or rate and years in service.
 Like most positions, your increase in rate and rank is earned.
 Promotions depend upon your performance and time in service.

 After the Navy

 The world-class training and expertise you gain as a Cryptologic Technician, coupled with your security clearance, may prepare you for a wide range of federal jobs.
 Depending on your specialization area, this could include opportunities within the U.S. Intelligence Community, and potential employment with the Central Intelligence Agency (CIA), Federal Bureau of Investigation (FBI) or National Security Agency (NSA).